greaterninja/ethcracker/README.md

 # Donation

-If this program helps you to restore the password, please donate some ETH to the address:
+If this program helped you to restore the password, please donate some ETH to the address:

  0x281694Fabfdd9735e01bB59942B18c469b6e3df6